chelseavalentine/Notes/management/leaders-made-here.md

 > most people do want to grow; sometimes they need a little encouragement to combat complacency

 > hold strategies tightly and tactics loosely

+### It just happens

+* reasons to have a scorecard/measurement:
+    - clarifies what's important now
+    - shows our performance trend
+    - tracks the impact of our interventions
+    - allows us to see actual performance vs. our goals

+### Connect the dots

+* the "waiting on Superman" syndrome – the hope that when you find yourself in a dire situation, a superhero (a.k.a. a leader) will miraculously appear
+    - the problem with this strategy: hope is not a strategy

+### The pitch

+* there's no real value in assessment, true value can only be realized in our response